Ekaterini Dimetrea: Murders

 On May 27, 1962, Dimetrea was doing some chores around the house when she was suddenly visited by her mother, 80-year-old Stefoula Loukarea.
 In what appeared to be a friendly gesture, she offered to serve her a plate of spaghetti, with the latter unaware that it had been laced with parathion.
 Almost immediately after consuming the meal, Loukarea had a seizure, had convulsions and complained of abdominal pain before ultimately succumbing to the poison.
 An autopsy concluded that her death was the result of a heart attack, but no suspicions were raised at the time since she had had chronic heart problems.

 On July 19, she repeated the act with her 40-year-old cousin, Potoula Tsilogonea, whom she had invited over for some coffee.
 Like the previous victim, she suffered from convulsions and accidentally hit her head on the floor, causing a massive skull fracture in the process.
 The subsequent autopsy erroneously attributed the cause of death to be from this very same fracture, and the woman's death was deemed as an accident, without any investigation into what had led to it in the first place.

 A few days later, Dimetrea invited her brother, 45-year-old Konstantinos Lucareas, to come visit her and treat him to some coffee.
 After the visit, Lucareas felt ill and collapsed on the road, whereupon fellow villagers brought him to the hospital, where he was treated for a gastric lavage.
 Lucareas eventually recovered, but not long after his release, he was invited to have a meal at his sister's house yet again on August 6.
-This time, Dimetrea treated him to some eggs poisoned with parathion, with the end result being the successful poisoning of Lucareas.
+This time, Dimetrea treated him to some eggs poisoned with parathion, with the result being the successful poisoning of Lucareas.
 At the subsequent autopsy, the cause of death was ruled as a "heart attack resulting from problems with the gallbladder."

-The sudden influx of deaths made many of the locals believe that a curse had befallen the family, resulting in more attention being paid to them.
+The sudden deaths made many of the locals believe that a curse had befallen the family, resulting in more attention being paid to them.

 On September 6, tragedy struck again when Dimetrea's 5-year-old nephew, Elias Pitsoula, started foaming at the mouth after being eating a Turkish delight given to him by her.
 The boy died on the way to the hospital in Kalamata, and due to the sudden nature of his death and the fact that he had no prior health issues, it raised great suspicion.
-A subsequent autopsy found a lethal quantity of parathion in his stomach, leading coroners from the Toxicology Laboratory in Athens to conclude that the boy had been poisoned.
+A subsequent autopsy found a lethal quantity of parathion in his stomach, leading coroners from the toxicology laboratory in Athens to conclude that the boy had been poisoned.
 The previous three victims' bodies were also exhumed and examined, with all three showing traces of parathion in them.